Coaches and Directors

 Coaching Staff

-Clifford Murray NLSC Head Coach; Age Group Coach; ANC
+Clifford Murray NLSC Head Coach

 Cliff began coaching in Fairbanks in 1991.
 His first coaching job was as assistant coach at West Valley High School.
 In November of 1991 he became the assistant coach of Midnight Sun Swim Team in Fairbanks.
 In August of 1993 he became the Head Coach for both West Valley and Midnight Sun Swim Team.